 - Education in understanding self and others, including strengths and challenges

 Counselors are vital to our warm, positive school climate, working to ensure that students have the skills and dispositions to be successful in school and beyond.

-UAS has a full-time nurse and a part-time nutritionist to promote the general well being of students, staff and the community.
-We believe a balanced, healthy lifestyle is crucial to students’ academic success and to long-term happiness.
+UAS has a full-time nurse dedicated to promoting the overall well-being of students, staff, and the community.
+We firmly believe that maintaining a balanced and healthy lifestyle is essential for students’ academic success and long-term happiness.

 Our fully-licensed Nurse proactively addresses health care by:

 - Informing and educating students and the community on potential health risks.

 - Performing health screenings and making referrals to outside providers when appropriate.